 Reverse Reference Attribute Sums & Maximums

 An expression may reference the sum or maximum value of a particular attribute for all components which reference or assign the local component.
 This is performed via the SumRevRef() and MaxRevRef() functions, each of which require two attribute name arguments.
 The first attribute name argument must be two-part, starting with the component type of the component which references or assigns the local component and ending with the attribute used to reference/assign the local component.
-The second attribute name argument must also be a two-part “component:attribute” name which identifies the attribute of the referencing component to summ or find the peak value of.
+The second attribute name argument must also be a two-part “component:attribute” name which identifies the attribute of the referencing component to sum or find the peak value of.
 For example, the SumRevRef() function is required in order to determine the total square footage which each HVAC system serves.
 In this case, the local component is the HVAC system and the components which we will sum across are all the spaces which are served by the HVAC system.
 The first SumRevRef() function argument identifies the component:attribute pair which reference the local component (HVAC system), in this case it is Space:HVACSystem.
 The second SumRevRef() function argument identifies the Space attribute which we will sum, in this case Space:TotArea.
 Here is how such a rule would be written:

 HVACSys:FloorArea = { SumRevRef( Space:HVACSystem, Space:TotArea ) }